Royal Typewriter Company: History

 Royal's first model utilizing the "upright" design was the Royal 10, which came out in 1914.
 Original models had two beveled glass panes on each side.

 In 1926 Royal introduced the "Roytype" brand name for its line of typewriter ribbons and carbon paper.

 In order to promote the new portable Royal president G. E. Smith secured the exclusive sponsorship of the September 23, 1926, Dempsey–Tunney championship fight for $35,000.
 This boxing match was the first nationwide radio hook-up.

 Daily News of New York estimated that 20 million fans from coast to coast listened to the broadcast.

 Royal's introduction of its portable line of typewriters was an immediate success and launched the company to become the world's #1 selling typewriter brand.

-On October 9, 1926, the Hartford Daily Courantreported that Royal had just produced its one millionth typewriter.
+On October 9, 1926, the Hartford Daily Courant reported that Royal had just produced its one millionth typewriter.

 To promote the ruggedness of its typewriters, George Edward Smith, president of Royal, bought a Ford-Stout tri-motor airplane in August 1927.
 This plane, commonly called the Royal Airtruck, dropped over 200 typewriters in crates with parachutes to dealers over the eastern seaboard of the USA on its maiden flight.
 Royal eventually delivered over 11,000 typewriters this way with only ten being damaged.

 In January 1941, Edward B. Hess, one of Royal's founders and vice presidents, died in Orlando, Florida.
 Hess was a prolific inventor and held over 140 patents relating to the typewriter.